Paper forms are also available at the Circulation Desk.

-Faculty who wish to place items on reserve must fill out a Reserves Submission Form, available at the Library Circulation Desk or online (please print out and submit in person).
+Faculty who wish to place items on reserve must fill out a Reserves Submission Form, available at the Library Circulation Desk or fill out our new online form.
 The form will ask for the following information:

 Processing time: Please allow a minimum of 3 days for processing.
 Materials placed on reserve are processed as quickly as possible.
 Reserve materials must be input into our computer system, barcoded, and documented.
 Due to the large volume of requests during the first few weeks of the semester, requests may take longer than 3 days.
 Materials received on the weekends will not be processed until the next working day.